stackrox/stackrox/scanner/decisions/0009-nvd-cvss-scores.md

 Scanner V4 currently shows RHSA as the top-level entity, rather than the related CVE(s), when the CVE(s) is/are fixed.
 When this is done, Scanner V4 gives the RHSA the highest CVSS score from the associated CVE(s).
 We acknowledge this is not ideal, and there are plans to resolve this in the future.
 For now, we will need to support NVD scores in a compatible manner.

+Encoding the RHSA/RHEA/RHBA's related CVE allows Scanner V4 to relate the advisory back to the CVE which has the highest score and search NVD for that CVE's score.
+Other type of advisories like ALAS and USN will not have a score from NVD.

 The [`claircore.Vulnerability.Severity`](https://github.com/quay/claircore/blob/v1.5.25/vulnerability.go#L24) is currently set to the following: